I have a question for you.

 Next, read through the survey and reach out to the clients that clearly loved working with you.
 Send them a short email with a link to where they should leave the review (such as The Knot, Wedding Wire or Facebook).

-Follow up if they don’t post a review.
-Send a personal follow up email asking them to leave you a five-star review.
+Follow up if they don’t post a review within a few weeks.
+Try sending a personal follow up email asking them to leave you a five-star review on a specific site (like The Knot).
 Reference a highlight of their wedding so they know you remember them and they don’t feel spammed.
-For example, if you are a DJ you could say “I’ll never forget when Grandma was doing the electric slide, that was such a fun moment!
+For example, as a wedding planner you could say “I’ll never forget when your bridesmaids surprised you with the choreographed dance!
+We planned that with them in secret for months before the wedding!”

-Once you have a collection of amazing five-star reviews, go through them.
+Once you have a collection of outstanding five-star reviews, read through them carefully.
 Find the ones that really address the concerns and ideas of your ideal client.
-For example, if you are at the top end of pricing for your service, include a testimonial about how you are worth every penny.
-If your ideal client’s wedding is in a vineyard, include a review about how you transformed their parent’s vineyard into a dream wedding.
+For example, if you are at the top end of pricing for your service, include a testimonial about how you are worth every penny for your wedding planning.
+If your ideal client’s wedding is at a winery, include a review about how you transformed their parent’s winery into a dream wedding.
 Don’t forget, you are putting a review on every single page, not just the Reviews page.